kaivalyar/AllenDowneyExercises/README.md

 _How to Think Like a Computer Scientist_ is an excellent introductory computer science textbook by [**Allen Downey**](http://www.allendowney.com/wp/).
 Although intitially written for Java, it has since been converted to multiple languages, including C, C++, and Python.
 The later Java versions have been renamed to _Think Java_.
 This project contains solutions for the version 4.0 of the book, a copy of which can be found in this repository.

-The code in this project was writted over a span of 3 years, from 2011 to 2014, as part of school assignments.
+The code in this project was written over a span of 3 years, from 2011 to 2014, as part of school assignments.
 It is presented here unchanged, in its initial form.
 Development was done via gedit (chapters 1 - 9) and BlueJ (chapters 10 - 18).
 The exercise solutions for each chapter are in a file named either `ExerciseAnswers` or `README.txt`, with other files providing the Java code.

 ## Set Up